zdravhub/qod-db/README.md

 Quote of the Day database (v2)
 ## NOTES
-1) This uses redhat registry images
-2) This doesn't need root privileges to run in OpenShift (hence no need of admin perms and no need to give anyuid scc privileges)
+* Works with redhat mariadb docker image
+* Automatically creates QOD db and populates it with quotes, authors and genres tables including the data
+* No need of higher privileges (eg: anyuid) to run in openshift